 - 1 teaspoon turmeric

-- Add bay leaves, Creole seasoning, red pepper and oregano and stir well.
+- Add bay leaves, Creole seasoning, red pepper flakes, oregano, salt, and stir well.

 - Bring to a boil and reduce heat, cover and simmer for 30 mins or until rice is tender.